Violin, Viola, Cello, Double Bass (Strings) Lessons

 Social Aspect - many students enjoy learning with others and interacting with peers.
 We strive to place students into appropriate age groupings, and in these learning environments, close bonds and lasting friendships often develop.
 Students have more opportunities to play duets and make music together as an ensemble, which can help with rhythm, blend, and teamwork, and better prepare them for school music such as band, choir, and orchestra.

-Students will advance further and faster with our exceptional 60-minute group piano lessons than with any ordinary piano teacher’s 30-minute private lessons!
+Students will advance further and faster with our exceptional 60-minute group strings lessons than with any ordinary piano teacher’s 30-minute private lessons!

 String Instruments: The Violin, Viola, Cello, & Double Bass